OpenTreeOfLife/ot-ansible/web2py_patches/README.md

 Maintenance notes:

 * These patch files should always track the currently deployed version of web2py
-* If you modify the filenames, add / remove files, update the loop in the  "Copy web2py patch files" task in `roles/webapp/tasks/main.yml`
+* If you modify the filenames, add / remove files, update the loop in the two "Copy web2py * patch file" tasks in `roles/webapp/tasks/main.yml`